2021Cyan/TestZero/README.md

 ### Bullet Logic
 Each bullet is an independent object with its own speed, direction, lifetime, and damage.
 Upon hitting an enemy, it applies damage and optionally triggers effects like healing, corrosive DoT, or combo bonuses depending on the bullet type.

-Hit Detection: Uses OnTriggerEnter2D to detect enemy contact.
+**Hit Detection**: Uses OnTriggerEnter2D to detect enemy contact.

-Visual Feedback: Displays hitmarkers and floating damage numbers.
+**Visual Feedback**: Displays hitmarkers and floating damage numbers.

-Bullet Types: Includes variants like ricochet, penetration, lifesteal, corrosive, tracking, and combo bullets.
+**Bullet Types**: Includes variants like ricochet, penetration, lifesteal, corrosive, tracking, and combo bullets.
 Each type has unique behavior (e.g., bouncing off walls or seeking enemies).

 ### Aiming
 The Aim script handles arm and head rotation based on mouse position.
 It also flips the player’s sprite to face the correct direction.
 This ensures that the aiming visuals stay accurate and immersive.

-Head & Arm Tracking: Tracks mouse position in real time unless paused.
+**Head & Arm Tracking**: Tracks mouse position in real time unless paused.

-Sprite Flipping: Ensures player faces toward the cursor direction.
+**Sprite Flipping**: Ensures player faces toward the cursor direction.

-Angle Clamping: Prevents unnatural head rotation by limiting angle ranges.
+**Angle Clamping**: Prevents unnatural head rotation by limiting angle ranges.

 #### This system enables diverse shooting behaviors with minimal changes to the core structure.

 ## Procedural Gun Generation
-To encourage replayability and variety, the game features a procedural gun generation system that creates randomized weapons with different stats, appearances, and rarities.
+To encourage replayability and variety, the game features a **procedural gun generation** system that creates randomized weapons with different stats, appearances, and rarities.

 ### Generation Logic

 Guns are generated through an interactable GunCreate station.
 Each generated gun has:

-Rarity Tier: Common, Uncommon, Rare, Legendary
+**Rarity Tier**: Common, Uncommon, Rare, Legendary

-Part Levels: Barrel, Frame, Magazine (randomly distributed within max tier level)
+**Part Levels**: Barrel, Frame, Magazine (randomly distributed within max tier level)

-Grip Type: Determines base stats like damage and fire rate
+**Grip Type**: Determines base stats like damage and fire rate

-Bullet Type: Added based on rarity to affect combat behavior (e.g., lifesteal, tracking)
+**Bullet Type**: Added based on rarity to affect combat behavior (e.g., lifesteal, tracking)

-A pity system ensures higher-tier guns appear periodically (e.g., every 20 guns guarantees a Legendary).
+A **pity system** ensures higher-tier guns appear periodically (e.g., every 20 guns guarantees a Legendary).

 ### Legendary Guns

-Legendary weapons are defined separately using a data structure (LegendaryGunData) and have handcrafted stats and unique bullet types that cannot be rolled procedurally.
+Legendary weapons are defined separately using a data structure (**LegendaryGunData**) and have handcrafted stats and unique bullet types that cannot be rolled procedurally.

 ### Recycling & Interaction